Article • 5 min read

 The problem with SMS is that outbound marketing messages aren’t conversational — they’re intrusive.
 There is no guarantee, for example, that a customer replying to the stretch-pants sale notification will get a response from the company.
 Too many businesses have been treating SMS as a funnel for junk and missing opportunities to create personalized conversational experiences.

 It’s not entirely the fault of over-eager marketers.
 Existing infrastructure hasn’t made it easy for businesses to use messaging channels effectively.
-Often, the system that sends out the notification and the one dealing with customer support are separate systems that don’t talk to each other.
+Often, the system that sends out the notification and the one dealing with customer service are separate systems that don’t talk to each other.
 Responses might land in a customer service agent’s inbox, but the agents lack the context to know what prompted the reply, or even who they’re talking to.

 On top of that, customers can’t be sure who the message is coming from.
 SMS notifications are often sent from a random number that can look suspicious and unprofessional.
 “Smishing”, or SMS phishing, is all the rage, and without verified business profiles, brands risk losing credibility.
 Google has addressed this by adding SMS verified business profiles — But only for their Android messaging app.
 It isn’t cross functional on other smartphones, messaging apps, or from every other carriers who supports SMS.